Lotus Emira

-The Lotus Emira is a sports car manufactured by British automobile manufacturer Lotus Cars.
+The Lotus Emira (codenamed "Type 131") is a sports car manufactured by the British company Lotus Cars.
 It is intended to be the firm's final vehicle powered by an internal combustion engine.

 History

-The Emira was launched at Hethel, England on 6th July 2021 and then presented at the Goodwood Festival of Speed on 8th July 2021.
-It will replace the Evora, Exige and Elise.
-Following its debut, the Hethel-based company revealed the GT4 race car equivalent, which will make its track debut in 2022, replacing the older Evora GT4.
-Emira's design bears several similarities to that of Lotus' high-performance car Evija, which was presented in 2019.
+The Emira was launched at Hethel, England on 6 July 2021 and then presented at the Goodwood Festival of Speed on 8 July 2021.
+It replaces the Evora, Exige and Elise.
+The Emira's design bears several similarities to that of Lotus' high-performance car Evija, which was presented in 2019.